xjmaine/xjmaine/README.md

 - 👋 Hi, I’m @xjmaine
 - 👀 I’m interested in backend dev and automation
-- 🌱 I’m currently learning java spring boot framework and automation
+- 🌱 I’m currently in the java spring boot dev and automation space
-- 💞️ I’m looking to collaborate on all wonderful projects involving java or systems administration
+- 💞️ I’m looking to collaborate on all wonderful projects involving java, python(backend) and node projects
-- 📫 Reach me on twitter: @xjmaine

 <!---
 xjmaine/xjmaine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.